nnamdiarimah/nodejs-fortuna-miner/README.md

 This is a modified [Fortuna](https://github.com/aiken-lang/fortuna) that uses Node.js instead of Deno to take advantage of multithreading / web workers.
 Node.js is the best solution until we can get Lucid working from within Deno workers.

+This app requires you to have node v16+ and npm installed.

 ## Setup
+- `npm install`
-Create `.env with (KUPO_URL, OGMIOS_URL)` and `seed.txt` files in the project root, similar to the setup for the [original miner](https://github.com/aiken-lang/fortuna).
+- Create `.env with (KUPO_URL, OGMIOS_URL)` and `seed.txt` files in the project root, similar to the setup for the [original miner](https://github.com/aiken-lang/fortuna).

+## Running
+`npm start` or `node index.js`

 ## Disclaimers 🚨
 - **Strongly recommend using your own Ogmios and Kupo instances**
   - Each worker mines in isolation.
-If your device has 8 cpu cores, it will likely send 16 (`8 cores x 2 threas`) requests to Kupo every 5 seconds, minimum.
+If your device has 8 cpu cores, it will likely send 16 (`8 cores x 2 threads`) requests to Kupo every 5 seconds, minimum.
-- Monitor your CPU temp ([learn more](https://twitter.com/rogerskaer/status/1576025818182332416))
+- Monitor your CPU temp (See images below).
+- You don't have to follow these to get it running ([learn more](https://twitter.com/rogerskaer/status/1576025818182332416)).

 ## Performance comparison
 **Original fortuna miner (single thread)**